 Guido's contemporary Berno of Reichenau built up the species of the consonances on the abstract description of an anonymous earlier work (GerbertS, i, 313; see Bernhard, 1989, pp.77-84), designating specific locations in the double octave for their primary positions.
-The three species of the 4th are differentiated according to the position of the tones and the semitone: tone-semitone-tone; semitone-tone, and tone-tone-semitone (placed d-e-f-g, e-f-g-a and g-a-ba-c' by Berno).
+The three species of the 4th are differentiated according to the position of the tones and the semitone: tone-semitone-tone; semitone-tone-tone-semitone (placed d-e-f-g, e-f-g-a and g-a-b4-c' by Berno).
 (The first species of 4th is clearly to be distinguished from the 'tetrachord of the finals' first described by Hucbald.
 Species of the 4th, with all possible positions of the semitone, are used in the description of modes; tetrachords are invariant in form and are simply the elements used for building the background system of pitch relationships, the Boethian double octave.)

 The four species of the 5th were generated by adding tones above and below the three species of 4th; Berno's placement is shown in ex.6a (from GerbertS, ii, 67, after GerbertS, i, 313).
 In ex.6b (from GerbertS, ii, 69-70, after GerbertS, i, 313) are shown his constructions of the eight modal octave species, analogously generated by adding species of the 4th above and below the four species of the 5th.
 (Numbers above the staff indicate which species of 4th, circled numbers which species of 5th.)
-To the abstract intervallic descriptions in his source (GerbertS, i, 313) Berno added not only specific placement (in terms of the usual Boethian Greek note names) but also some explanation in his own words (GerbertS, ii, 69): What I am saying is this: the first tone has the liberty of rising from its final, that is from [d], up in a [first species] 5th, that is to [a], and from [a] to [d'], which is the first species of the 4th.
+To the abstract intervallic descriptions in his source (GerbertS, i, 313) Berno added not only specific placement (in terms of the usual Boethian Greek note names) but also some explanation in his own words (GerbertS, ii, 69):

+What I am saying is this: the first tone has the liberty of rising from its final, that is from [d], up in a [first species] 5th, that is to [a], and from [a] to [d'], which is the first species of the 4th.
 The second tone, however, which is called its subsidiary, rises to the same 5th, but by the same species of the 4th descends from [d] to [A], by tone, semitone, and again tone.
-Page 24 of 218 Printed from Grove Music Online.
-Grove is a registered trademark.
-Under the terms of the licence agreement, an individual user may print out a single article for personal use (for details see Privacy Policy).